JackSlater777/ForVeeam/Task2/README.md

 - main.py - main file
 - 60 - the synchronization interval (in seconds)
 - logs.txt - file with the backup history

+Also check out the "setting.py" for more possibilities!